kevinghim/kevinghim/README.md

 - People to collaborate with -- bounce off ideas, jam, co-create
 - AI agent developers -- join the <a href="https://summoner.org"><img src="https://summoner.org/static/images/summoner-logo.png" width="35" alt="Summoner"/> Summoner Network</a>
-- I always want to talk to -- Personal Knowledge Management users, and Second Brain aficionados
+- I always want to talk to -- anyone interested in emerging tech and creating new economies

 ### ❤️ I love working with